elhu/peastash/README.md

 #### Outputs

-Buchestache ships with a single output: ``Buchestache::Outputs.IO``.
+Buchestache ships with a single output: ``Buchestache::Outputs::IO``.
 It can be initialized either by passing it path or an IO object.
 Buchestache can easily be extended to output to any target.
 Simply configure Buchestache's output with an object that responds to the ``#dump`` method.
 This method will be called at the end of the ``#log`` block, with 1 argument : a ``LogStash::Event`` object, that you will probably need to serialize to json.